awoo424/algotrading/docs/source/how-to-use-this.rst

 | We recommend beginners to start with the :any:`Introduction`, and for coders who have a
-  basic understanding of technical analysis & fundamental analysis could jump right into :any:`Techinical analysis`.
+  basic understanding of technical analysis & fundamental analysis could jump right into :any:`Technical analysis`.

 Why we built this